Why should I choose Skinny Unlimited Broadband?

 Instructions for setting up your Skinny Unlimited Modem are on the box sleeve that the modem comes in.
 If you're having trouble, just give us a call on 0800 4 SKINNY and we'll help walk you through it.

 When do I start paying?

-If you’re on our 24-month term contract, there’s nothing to pay upfront, but you’ll first be charged your monthly fee ($58 for the first year) on the date you’re connected up.
+If you’re on our 24-month term contract, there’s nothing to pay upfront, but you’ll first be charged your monthly fee on the date you’re connected up.
 From then on you’ll be charged on the “month-a-versary” of that date.
 This will be your “Bill Date” going forward.
 For example, if you’re connected on the 14th of February, you’ll be charged automatically on the 14th of every month.
 Don’t forget that the amount you pay on our contract plan will change after your first 12 months of being connected.

 How can I pay?

 We accept debit or credit card automatic payments from the card you entered when you signed up.
 You’ll be charged on the same day of each month.
 Provided the funds are in your account, you can just forget about it - easy peasy!

 Do I have to use the connection type assigned to me?

 Skinny Unlimited Broadband automatically gives you the best connection type available at your address.
 In some cases, a different (slower) connection may be available.
 If you want a different connection type, the first step is to get in touch.
 Give our team a call on 0800 4 SKINNY and we’ll see what we can do.
 Remember there’s no price difference between each technology.